-Tax consequences - If you elected to seek \$1,000 tax exemption in your 1997/98 tax return
+Whether you elected to seek the \$1,000 tax exemption in your 1997/98 tax return is irrelevant in respect of the tax consequences arising from the disposal of these shares.

-Your capital gain from the sale will equal the proceeds of the sale less the tax market value of shares at 15 November 2000, which is when the restriction period expires in this example.
+Your capital loss from the sale will equal \$6.58 (being the tax market value of shares at 15 November 2000, which is when the restriction period expired for extra non loan shares) less the proceeds of the sale.